 What causes constant knee pain?

 Constant knee pain can follow a knee injury, and it can also be caused by daily wear and tear.
 You bend your knees a lot — probably a lot more often than you realize.
-If you take an average of 5,000 steps per day (a low estimate), that’s 5,000 times you bend and flex your knee joint — and that’s just from walking.
-Think about the number of times you stand up and sit down, get into and out of a car, climb up or down the stairs — that’s a lot of bending, and a lot of stress on your knees.
+If you take an average of 5,000 steps per day (a low estimate), that’s 5,000 times you bend and flex your knee joint.
+Think about the number of times you stand up and sit down, get into and out of a car, climb up or down the stairs.
+That’s a lot of bending, and a lot of stress on your knees.

-Now it’s true, your knees are designed to bend, and as long as your knees stay healthy, you won’t have to worry about pain.
-But if any part of the knee joint gets irritated, inflamed, or damaged, you may start to feel those painful sensations creeping in.
-And with chronic knee pain, usually the longer you go without medical treatment, the worse those symptoms will become.
+The good news is that your knees are designed to bend.
+As long as your knees stay healthy, you won’t have to worry about pain.
+However, if any part of the knee joint gets irritated, inflamed, or damaged, you could start to feel those painful sensations creeping in.
+With chronic knee pain, the longer you go without medical treatment, the worse those symptoms will become.

 Sometimes, constant knee pain involves a problem with the kneecap or patella.
-Kneecap instability is a chronic condition that causes your kneecap to dislocate, slipping out of its normal position in the center of your knee.
-Tendonitis or bursitis are two other common causes of knee pain, occurring when tendons or bursae (small sacs of fluid inside the joint) become inflamed.
-And in other cases, the pain might not be caused by your knee at all; instead, you could have a problem with your hips, your lower back, or even the way you walk.
-The only way to know what’s causing your symptoms – and what type of treatment will relieve them – is to schedule an office visit with Dr. Van Thiel.
+Kneecap instability is a chronic condition that causes your kneecap to dislocate.
+When this happens, the kneecap slips out of its normal position in the center of your knee.
+Tendonitis or bursitis are two other common causes of knee pain that occur when tendons or bursae (small sacs of fluid inside the joint) become inflamed.
+In other cases, the pain might not be caused by your knee at all.
+Instead, you could have a problem with your hips, your lower back, or even the way you walk.
+The only way to know what’s causing your symptoms and the type of treatment needed is to schedule an office visit with Dr. Van Thiel.

 When is knee pain serious?

 It bears repeating – any knee pain needs to be medically evaluated to relieve symptoms and prevent further damage.
-But some types of knee pain are more serious than others.
-For instance, if your knee pain is accompanied by swelling, tenderness, fever, joint instability, difficulty bending or straightening the knee, or difficulty putting weight on the knee joint, you need to see us right away.
+Certain types of knee pain are more serious than others.
+For instance, if your knee pain is accompanied by swelling, tenderness, fever, joint instability, difficulty bending or straightening the knee, you need to see us right away.
 Any of these additional symptoms is an indicator of a more serious issue that could quickly develop into something much worse.

-Bottom line: If you have knee pain — even mild symptoms — it’s important to schedule a visit with Dr. Van Thiel and have that pain evaluated.
+Bottom line: If you have knee pain — even mild symptoms — it’s important to schedule a visit with Dr. Van Thiel.
 Since you use your knees for so many activities, it doesn’t take long for “minor” symptoms to become a major problem.

 How do you get rid of chronic knee pain?